Radiv0317/isekaiTomodachi/README.md

 ## U JUST GOT HIT BY A TRUCK, AND GOD SENT U TO ISEKAI
 # 🌟 WELCOME TO ISEKAI TOMODACHI

-**isekaiTomodachi** is a terminal-based RPG adventure game built with Java.
+**Isekai Tomodachi** is a terminal-based RPG adventure game built with Java.
 Dive into a world where you forge friendships, embark on quests, and explore a fantasy realm in an interactive text-based experience!

 ## 📜 Features